 - Posting on social media such as Facebook and Twitter.

 There are many ways to get involved.
-Some activities will need a lot of planning and personnel, you can help by volunteering in these groups.
-You would have done a good job too by announcing the event on social media to get your friends join in.
+Some activities will need a lot of planning and personnel; you can help by volunteering in these groups.
+You would have done an excellent job by announcing the event on social media to get your friends to join.

-The National Council On Aging (NCOA) has a comprehensive range of information and resources about the risks of falls and how to prevent it.
+The National Council On Aging (NCOA) has a comprehensive range of information and resources about the risks of falls and how to prevent them.
 Many of these resources are available in Spanish, Portuguese and Chinese.
-You can access fact sheets, infographics, handouts from the website.
+You can access fact sheets, infographics, and handouts from the website.